thomas-pommier-epi/whanos/docs/Developper_Introduction.md

 - Ansible: Install Jenkins, Docker and kubectl to the head server
 - Docker: Images for the applications
 - Terraform: create the infrastructure in Google Cloud
-- Jenkins: Build, Register and deploy the applications from the git repository (peridacally check if any updates happen via CRON)
+- Jenkins: Build, Register and deploy the applications from the git repository (periodically check if any updates happen via CRON)
 - Docker Refistry: Store the applications images (gcr.io)
 - Kubernetes: Handle and deploy the applications with a Deployment and a Load Balancer configuration file